 Travelling to Luton from out of town?
 If you really want to show up at the test centre as your best self, it might be an idea to book in at a local hotel the night before.
 That way you can get plenty of sleep and avoid any traffic or transport mishaps in the morning!
 Check out some of these nearby options:

 We get it, not everyone has the dosh for a last-minute hotel stay.
 That’s where easyHotel comes in!
 This chain aims to provide beds on a budget.
 For a small sum you can still get a cosy room with an en-suite bathroom and wireless internet access.
-The best news is it’s only an 8-minute walk from the test centre.
+The best news is it’s only a 7-minute drive from the test centre.
 You might miss some of the extra trimmings, but you can’t say it’s not good value for money!

-Turns out Luton is full of budget-friendly hotels, and this next one is just a 5-minute stroll from where you’ll be sitting the test.
+Turns out Luton is full of budget-friendly hotels, and this next one is also just a 7-minute drive from where you’ll be sitting the test.
 OYO Luton offers clean, comfortable rooms at a very affordable price.
 Keep in mind that the low price tag comes at a price—you may have to share a public washroom with other residents.
 If that doesn’t bother you, this place is a great option for a short stay.

-Those willing to splash a little more cash on a room for the night should head 7 minutes up the road to the Thistle Express hotel.
-Along with a tastefully decorated room fitted with a top quality bed (Hypnos mattresses, dontcha know!), they throw in a free breakfast and unlimited tea and coffee.
+Those willing to splash a little more cash on a room for the night should drive 8 minutes up the road to the Thistle Express hotel.
+Along with a tastefully decorated room fitted with a top-quality bed (Hypnos mattresses, dontcha know!), they throw in a free breakfast and unlimited tea and coffee.
 Get all the sleep, food and energy you need in one place!

 Sports bar and grill by day, funky club by night—Kabanas has everything you need under one roof.
 Things get pretty lively here, so we recommend this one for those looking for a good time, rather than a quiet place to relax.
 A great place to celebrate a pass or get over a fail!